16 Best Things to Do in Hunstanton

 It’s official.
 Henry’s makes some of the best fish & chips in the country.

 Their menu features classic favourites such as battered cod, haddock, and plaice, all cooked to perfection with a golden and crispy batter.
-Coeliacs, vegans, and vegetarians are not forgotten, as Henry’s offers gluten-free batter and vegetable oil chips, ensuring a delightful experience for everyone.
+Coeliacs, vegans, and vegetarians are not forgotten, as Henry’s offers gluten-free batter and vegetable oil chips.

 Things to Do Near Hunstanton